Role Theory, Role Playing, Reflexive Role-Taking,

 Role distancing is a concept from dramaturgical sociology.

-disagrees with the expectations associated with a particular role, the individual may try
+individual disagrees with the expectations associated with a particular role, the

-to de-emphasize the importance of that role.
-Irving Goffman calls this role distancing.
+individual may try to de-emphasize the importance of that role.
+Irving Goffman calls this

-For example, the actor may only play the role in a tongue and cheek fashion.
-Role
+role distancing.
+For example, the actor may only play the role in a tongue and cheek

-played contradict other important roles.
-Here the individual does not know what is
+have to be played contradict other important roles.
+Here the individual does not know what

 Elderly participants in an extended care class at a senior citizen''s center were observed

 to determine if some of them could continually distance themselves from the client role.